asig/amimines/README.md

 a rectangular board containing hidden mines without detonating any of them, using clues about the number of neighboring mines in each cell.

+A ready-made ADF files is provided in the main directory.
+If you want to build your own image, you can of course do so as well.
+Instructions on how to build AmiMines are at the end of this file.

 ## Gameplay
 The game is played on a grid of cells, some of which contain mines.
 The objective is to clear all non-mined cells and mark all mines correctly.